 However, the Australian government made some important changes to the Skilled Migration Program in July 2012.
 Even if you have professional experience in an in-demand occupation and fit all other criteria, you may not be able to submit a visa application automatically.

 There is now a quota system in place, where the government chooses visa candidates from the database known as SkillSelect.
-Invitations for immigrant visa can also be issued by state governments, e.g. in Victoria.
+Invitations for immigrant visa can also be issued by state governments, for example in Victoria.
 Please read up on this issue on the SkillSelect website.

-At the time of writing, jobs currently in demand in Victoria include occupations as diverse as chemist, electrical engineer, midwife, software engineer, veterinarian, plumber, welder, or pastry cook.
-So, if you are able to apply for a skilled migrant visa, don’t hesitate to do so – but don’t forget to have your overseas qualifications officially assessed and recognized.
+At the time of writing, jobs currently in demand in Victoria include occupations as diverse as chemist, electrical engineer, airplane pilot, child care worker, midwife, chef, software engineer, plumber, welder, or pastry cook.
+So, if you are able to apply for a skilled migrant visa, don’t hesitate to do so — but don’t forget to have your overseas qualifications officially assessed and recognized.
 Please get in touch with the Victorian Overseas Qualifications Unit for this purpose.

 Strategies for Jobseekers in Melbourne

-However, even if you can apply for a skilled migrant visa (without landing a job offer from a Melbourne company first), this doesn’t mean that you are guaranteed employment once you arrive in Australia.
+Even if you can apply for a skilled migrant visa (without landing a job offer from a Melbourne company first), it doesn’t mean that you are guaranteed employment once you arrive in Australia.
 You have to search for a job sooner or later.